Table of Contents

 Buyers (and sellers) do business with people that they know, like and trust.
 And being a people person puts things in your favor, especially in a sales position.

-When you first start out as a real estate investor, you’re all by your lonely.
+When you first start out as a real estate wholesaler you're all by your lonely.
 Working as an individual, figuring things out on your own, and depending only on yourself.
-But when you start to grow as a company and a business, you’ll need to build a team.
-The phrase “team player” never meant anything to me until I built a real estate team.
+But when you start to grow as a company and a business, you'll need to build a team.
+The phrase "team player" never meant anything to me until I built a real estate team.
 Then I realized the importance of working with other people.

 Working on a team means that it's not just about you.
 If everyone else on the team is working their ass off to get deal closed, then you shouldn't be lying on the beach somewhere sipping on a cold beer.
 You should be right there with them, brainstorming and looking for solutions.

-Teams celebrate the wins together, and fall down together.
-It’s hard to identify someone who works well (or doesn’t work well ) in a team. but once you start working with a real estate sales manager, keep your eyes peeled for any indication that they’re not willing to take one for the team.
-And if you find someone who is volunteering themselves to go above and beyond their job to get things done, then you’ve got yourself a team player!
+It's hard to identify someone who works well (or doesn't work well ) in a team. but once you start working with a real estate sales manager, keep your eyes peeled for any indication that they're not willing to take one for the team.
+And if you find someone who is volunteering themselves to go above and beyond their job to get things done, then you've got yourself a team player!